dellius-alexander/Jenkins/notes.md

 ---

-## <h2><a href="https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks" id="github-webhook">[Github Webhook](https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks "https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks")</a></h2>
+## <a href="https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks" id="github-webhook">[Github Webhook](https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks "https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks")</a>

 In order to `setup Jenkins to build automatically` you will have to setup a webhook on your repository to trigger a build every time a new commit is made.

-To use Github webhooks in Jenkins, must install the `Github Webhooks require a few configuration options before you can make use of them:
+To use Github webhooks in Jenkins, you must install the [Github plugin](https://plugins.jenkins.io/github/) from the `Manage Plugins` console.

+Webhooks require a few configuration options before you can make use of them:

   - Payload URL: The payload URL is the URL of the server that will receive the webhook POST requests.